-In the 2002 Series Resolution, the Corporation has covenanted to provide such continuing, secondary market disclosures and confirmations as are required by the Rule (the Corporation's "Continuing Disclosure Undertaking").
-In the event of a failure of the Corporation to comply with its Continuing Disclosure Undertaking, any Bondholder or Beneficial Owner of the Bonds may take such actions as may be necessary and appropriate, including seeking mandate or specific performance by court order, to cause the Corporation to comply with its continuing disclosure obligations under the 2002 Series Resolution.
-However, a default under the Continuing Disclosure Undertaking shall not be deemed a default under the 2002 Bonds, and the sole remedy under the 2002 Series Resolution in the event of any failure of the Corporation to comply with the Continuing Disclosure Undertaking is an action to comple performance.
-The Corporation's continuing obligation to provide annual financial information and notices of certain material events will terminate with respect to the 2002 Bonds when such bonds are no longer Outstanding.
+In the 2003 Series Resolution, the Corporation has agreed to provide such continuing, secondary market disclosures and confirmations as are described by the Rule 15c2-12 (the "Rule") under the Securities Exchange Act (the Corporation's "Continuing Disclosure Undertaking").
+In the event of a failure of the Corporation to comply with its Continuing Disclosure Undertaking, any Bondholder or Beneficial Owner of the Bonds may take such actions as may be necessary and appropriate, including seeking mandate or specific performance by court order, to cause the Corporation to comply with its continuing disclosure obligations under the 2003 Series Resolution.
+However, a default under the Continuing Disclosure Undertaking shall not be deemed a default under the 2003 Bonds, and the sole remedy under the 2002 Series Resolution in the event of any failure of the Corporation to comply with the Continuing Disclosure Undertaking is an action to compel performance.
+The Corporation's continuing obligation to provide annual financial information and notices of certain material events will terminate with respect to the 2003 Bonds when such bonds are no longer Outstanding.

-Pursuant to the 2002 Series Resolution, the Corporation has specifically undertaken, for the benefit of the Beneficial Owners of the 2002 Bonds, to provide:
+Pursuant to the 2003 Series Resolution, the Corporation has specifically undertaken, for the benefit of the Beneficial Owners of the 2003 Bonds, to provide:

-- (a) no later than seven (7) months after the end of each Fiscal Year of the Corporation, to each nationally recognized municipal securities information repository ("NRMSIR") and to the state information depository for the State ("SID"), if any, audited financial statements of the Corporation for such Fiscal Year, if available, prepared in accordance with generally accepted accounting principles (or, if such audited financial statements of the Corporation are not available by seven (7) months from the end of such Fiscal Year, unaudited financial statements of the Corporation for such Fiscal Year to be replaced subsequently by audited financial statements of the Corporation delivered within fifteen (15) days after such audited financial statements become available for distribution); - (b) no later than seven (7) months after the end of each Fiscal Year of the Corporation, to each NRMSIR and to the SID (if any), both the financial and statistical data as of a date not earlier than the end of the preceding Fiscal Year for the type of information included under the heading "THE PLEDGED ASSETS" in the final Official Statement related to such 2002 Bonds, and the budget of the Corporation for the current Fiscal Year, to the extent such items are not included in the audited financial statements referred to in (a) above;

-- (c) in a timely manner, to each NRMSIR or to the Municipal Securities Rulemaking Board ("MSRB"), and to the SID, if any, notice of any of the events set forth in subsection (b)(5)(i)(C) of the Rule (as such Rule exists on the date of the final Official Statement) with respect to the 2002 Bonds, if material (See description of "material events" below); and, - (d) in a timely manner, to each NRMSIR or to the MSRB, and to the SID, if any, notice of a failure of the Corporation to provide required annual financial information described in clause (a) or (b) above on or before the date specified.
+- (a) no later than seven (7) months after the end of each Fiscal Year of the Corporation, to each nationally recognized municipal securities information repository ("NRMSIR") and to the state information depository for the State ("SID"), if any, audited financial statements of the Corporation for such Fiscal Year, if available, prepared in accordance with generally accepted accounting principles (or, if such audited financial statements of the Corporation are not available by seven (7) months from the end of such Fiscal Year, unaudited financial statements of the Corporation for such Fiscal Year to be replaced subsequently by audited financial statements of the Corporation delivered within fifteen (15) days after such audited financial statements become available for distribution); - (b) no later than seven (7) months after the end of each Fiscal Year of the Corporation, to each NRMSIR and to the SID, if any, both the financial and statistical data as of a date not earlier than the end of the preceding Fiscal Year for the type of information included under the heading "THE PLEDGED ASSETS" in the final Official Statement related to such 2003 Bonds to the extent such items are not included in the audited financial statements referred to in (a) above; - (c) in a timely manner, to each NRMSIR or to the Municipal Securities Rulemaking Board ("MSRB"), and to the SID, if any, notice of any of the events set forth in subsection (b)(5)(i)(C) of the Rule (as such Rule exists on the date of this Official Statement) with respect to the 2003 Bonds, if material (See description of "material events" below); and, - (d) in a timely manner, to each NRMSIR or to the MSRB, and to the SID, if any, notice of a failure of the Corporation to provide required annual financial information described in clause (a) or (b) above on or before the date specified.